-Supplementing nicotinamide riboside has also been shown to increase cellular NAD+ levels in humans(9).
-I’ll be quick to point out that I don’t believe simply supplementing with nicotinamide riboside is an effective strategy for mimicking fasting or the ketogenic diet.
-Fasting does a lot more than change the NAD+/NADH ratio and also has an impact on other longevity pathways that don’t directly involve NAD+.
-Having said that, if you’re over 40, supplementing with NAD+ precursors such as nicotinamide riboside or nicotinamide mononucleotide may be a wise idea..
+Fasting does a lot more than change the NAD+/NADH ratio and also has an impact on other longevity pathways.
+If you’re over 40, supplementing with NAD+ precursors such as nicotinamide riboside or nicotinamide mononucleotide may be a wise idea.

 A final approach, and one that can be used in combination with the 2 approaches above, is to inhibit CD38.
 There are a few substances that do this, including apigenin, quercetin, and fisetin(10).
 These polyphenols have a long safety track record so the only concern would be adequate bioavailability.

 Overall, the NAD World provides a nice framework by which fasting promotes healthy aging.
-Research is currently under way to better understand the NAD World and how inter-tissue communication helps to regulate the aging process.
+Research is currently under way to better understand the NAD World and how it helps to regulate the aging process.
 In my next blog I’ll uncover the relevance of the NAD World to the gut.